 A Digital Log Book (DLB)

-The Digital Log Book is a proven customer-centric digital solution which provides a single point of access for citizens and the digitally & financially excluded to access local authority and landlord services and manage and share their information, inline with GDPR requirements.
-DLB users own their own information and can share relevant information and modules with whomever they need to, such as their LA, HA, support worker, employment coach etc.
+The Digital Log Book is a proven customer-centric digital solution which provides a single point of access for citizens and the digitally & financially excluded to access government, local authority and landlord services with full GDPR compliance.
+DLB customers own their own information and can share relevant information and modules with whomever they need to, such as the DWP, their LA or HA, support worker, employment coach, Doctor etc.

-The OIX Discovery project – Micro Sources of Data, the role of the Aggregator – involving the London Borough of Tower Hamlets offers a practical solution for the data gap challenge, and starts to address the business case for adoption of GOV.UK Verify by Local Authorities.
+Our first OIX Discovery project – Micro Sources of Data, the role of the Aggregator – with the London Borough of Tower Hamlets offers a practical solution for the data gap challenge, and starts to address the business case for adoption of GOV.UK Verify by Local Authorities.

 Getting digital identity right is key to a properly functioning digital service